-The provision and siting of appropriate direction signs to community facilities, such as the village hall, pub and shop, and to business parks, will be permitted on private land, with the landowners' and Parish Council consent, where this does not cause a safety issue and the sign is of modest appearance in terms its scale and design.
+The provision and siting of appropriate direction signs to community facilities, such as the village hall, pub and shop, and to business parks, will be permitted on private land, with the relevant landowners' and Parish Council's consent, where this does not cause a safety issue, the sign is of modest appearance in terms its scale and design and there is no adverse visual impact upon the amenities of the local residents or the character of the area.
+Such signs may require the necessary consents under the Town and Country Planning (Control of Advertisements) (England) Regulations 2007.

-&lt;sup>4 Town and Country Planning (Control of Advertisements) (England) Regulations 2007
+3 Town and Country Planning (Control of Advertisements) (England) Regulations 2007